Ten Steps for Business Creation

 Earn out

-We seek to identify employees in our businesses who, after appropriate training and experience, have the ability to run the business without our help.
-We will offer them the opportunity to execute an “earn out” of the business, finally removing The Market Project from the business.
+We seek to identify employees in our businesses who, after appropriate training and experience, can run the business without our help.
+We offer them the opportunity to execute an “earn out” of the business.

 The End Goal of Business Creation